 Court and Poor Law

 Here you will find the following records: Inheritance records of the Netherlands from 1817-1928.
 Includes judicial and other authentic proofs of identity of persons mentioned in wills, with supplementary certificates of deaths; some of these records are written in French.
 Most records concern heirs of government employees.
-Index is by name of the decedent.
+The index is by name of the decedent.
 There are 8 films just for the indexes and a total of 224 films.
 The original records were filmed at the Hulp-Depot te Schaarsbergen.

 Records at the Family History Library